chinapedia/wikipedia.abstract.en/Page/Foreign_relations_of_Taiwan.md

 | -   (1979)            | -   (1989)                                 |
 +-----------------------+--------------------------------------------+

-ROC_Holy_See_Embassy.jpg are located in Rome, outside the borders of Vatican City.
-Hence, the ROC's embassy to the Holy See is located in a country that does not officially recognise, but still maintains close unofficial links with, the ROC.]]
-01.10_總統與尼加拉瓜總統奧德嘉(José_Daniel_Ortega_Saavedra)雙邊會晤_(32074399712).jpg with Nicaraguan President Daniel Ortega, January 10, 2017]] Pope_johnpaul_funeral_politics.jpeg (_far left_) attended the funeral of Pope John Paul II, and as the Holy See's recognised head of state of China, was seated in the first row in alphabetical order beside the first lady and president of Brazil.|190x190px]]
+are located in Rome, outside the borders of Vatican City.
+Hence, the ROC's embassy to the Holy See is located in a country that does not officially recognise, but still maintains close unofficial links with, the ROC.]] with Nicaraguan President Daniel Ortega, January 10, 2017]] (_far left_) attended the funeral of Pope John Paul II, and as the Holy See's recognised head of state of China, was seated in the first row in alphabetical order beside the first lady and president of Brazil.|190x190px]]

 Non-diplomatic representation